 - The first step to building your confidence is to separate yourself from anything and anyone that doesn’t allow you to be your best self (i.e. remove toxic people from your life).
 There is a saying “you are who you surround yourself with” and its so true.
 Make a list of the people (and things) that are an emotional drain on your life and focus on letting them go.
 Once you do, new people will enter, ones that fit the new you, happy confident people.

 - Next step is to start focusing on the areas that you struggle with.
 Make a list of your weaknesses and where you struggle to see the positive and then focus on where you can start making little changes.
-Example: If you struggle with your weight….how can you start an exercise / nutrition routine that can help you meet your fitness goals?
+Example: If you struggle with your weight….get help and learn how to start an exercise / nutrition routine that can help you meet your fitness goals!
+Want a new job?
+Get your resume together!
+Start the process of manifesting what you want to see change.

 - Identify if you struggle with issues which may require that you seek coaching or counseling.
 For instance, abandonment issues are a real thing and struggling with these issues can cause an extreme lack of confidence especially in romantic relationships.
-Abandonment issues can cause a woman (or man) that seemingly has his/her “shit together” to fall to pieces from insecurity in a relationship and they usually actually almost always self sabotage the relationship.
+Abandonment issues can cause a woman (or man) that seemingly has his/her “shit together” to fall to pieces from insecurity in a relationship and they usually, actually almost always, self sabotage the relationship.
 They become insecure, jealous and suspecting and eventually they self implode from overthinking every little thing.
 Again, sabotage.
+Sound familiar?

-- Switch your focus to self, even if you are in a committed relationship, spend some time on your own, validating yourself and your needs and work on self care and self love routine that will help you build your self esteem and confidence without looking for validation from your partner, friends, social media etc.
+- Switch your focus to self, even if you are in a committed relationship, spend some time on your own by validating yourself and meeting your own needs.
+Create and work on a self care and self love routine that will help you build your self esteem and confidence without looking for validation from your partner, friends, social media etc. Need help with this, let me know.

 - Get involved in things that make you feel good.
-Start a project, volunteer, redo your home, take a class, start a new hobby, get creative and get immersed in it.
+Start a project, volunteer, exercise, redo your home, take a class, start a new hobby, get creative and get immersed in it.
 Excel at it.
 Have fun doing it.
-Being productive and accomplishing tasks can help to build our self esteem.
+Being productive and accomplishing tasks is an incredible way to build your self esteem.

 - Love yourself for who you are.
+Do not change for anyone, ever.
 Take some time in your sacred space to write in your journal and identify all your amazing qualities.
 Inside and out.
 Put a star next to your favorites.
+Again, you are enough.

 All of these suggestions are just a start.
-It is important for our personal development to focus on the areas where we need the most work and tackle them.
+It is important for your personal development to focus on the areas where you need the most work and then start the process of changing your perspective and mindset.

 I am not too ashamed to admit that abandonment is my biggest struggle and probably always will be.
 I, like everyone, am a work in progress and I love the fact that I have identified this and am working on it.
 I am also proud to share articles like this with all of you in hopes that I can help you or those you know that need the help.